NobPolish/bolt.diy/docs/assistant-collaboration.md

 - Ask for copy/paste-ready snippets with minimal scrolling and tap-by-tap steps.
 - Prefer text over screenshots; if you must share an image, add a 1–2 line description.

+**Need the 60-second version?**
+1. Say the goal in one sentence and mention you’re on mobile if true.
+2. Paste the exact command, file path, and error text (copy/paste beats screenshots).
+3. Ask for one action plus the command to rerun; request the command be repeated near the fix so you don’t scroll.

 ## 1) Say the goal first
 - In one sentence, state what you want to build, fix, or learn.
 - Add limits up front: deadlines, files to avoid, preferred tools, or privacy/security rules.